YoonaKim95/SDFscheduler/README.md

 Input: an SDF graph with the execution time information of actors and a given target architecture
 Output: a parallel schedule of the SDF graph
-Objective:
-- Minimize the resource requirement under a given throughput constraint: number of processing elements first, buffer size next.
+Objective: Minimize the resource requirement under a given throughput constraint
+- number of processing elements first
+- buffer size next.

 ## How to run
 The main function is